 Our Community Police came into school to talk to the children about Stranger Danger.

-The Year 5 and 6 children took part in an informative assembly, presented by volunteers from Child Line through the charity the NSPCC.
-Interactive workshops were also held in individual classes.
+The Year 5 and 6 children took part in interactive workshops held in individual classes, provided by volunteers from Child Line through the charity the NSPCC.
 The children learned about Keeping Safe and telling someone if they are worried.